 Her positivity and never say die spirit inspired Kartikeya and a friend to create a crowd funding campaign called "Saving Anjana" that has till now secured almost Rs.400,000 for her future.
 Kartikeya is now trying to reach out to corporations to contribute under their respective CSR entities to secure Anjana's future.

 A recent incident where private photographs of a female student where leaked by a peer on WhatsApp angered Kartikeya deeply.
 That incident triggered in Kartikeya a plan to initiate the development of a mobile app "Safe Schools" that makes school environments more secure and inculcates a sense of responsibility among students.

 The app is currently under construction by Kartikeya, will allow students to report instances of inappropriate behaviour, sexual harassment, drug abuse and other malpractices in their school environment to the school administration, anonymously or directly.

 Kartikeya believes this app would allow students to work in collaboration with their school management and become more responsible citizens.

-Dr. Neeta Bali, Principal and Head of School, said, " Kartikeya represents the new generation">new generation of Indians who have empathy for their less privileged peers and a willingness to go that extra mile to make a difference socially.
+Dr. Neeta Bali, Principal and Head of School, said, " Kartikeya represents the new generation of Indians who have empathy for their less privileged peers and a willingness to go that extra mile to make a difference socially.
 Drawing their inspiration for being sensitive to their environment.
 Many modern Indians like Kartikeya are moulding our country and it is the coming generation that aims to be socially responsible and create a better India."
 (ANI)